devil-cyber/Diabetes-Prediction/README.md

 - Clone this repository and unzip it.

 - After downloading, go to the app directory.
+- You will find a .pickle file that is the trained model

 - Begin a new virtual environment with Python 3 and activate it.